Rules and Validations

 Real-Time Rule Evaluation: Rules are evaluated in real-time as users interact with the application.
 This ensures immediate responsiveness to user actions, creating a smooth and interactive user experience.

-Cross-Control Interactions: Rules in DronaHQ Studio are not limited to controlling individual controls.
+Cross-Control Interactions: Rules in DronaHQ are not limited to controlling individual controls.
 Developers can create complex interactions between multiple controls to implement intricate business logic and achieve dynamic behaviour across the application.

-Error Handling: DronaHQ Studio provides error handling and validation mechanisms to detect and resolve rule-related issues during the design phase, ensuring that the application functions as intended and minimizing potential errors.
+Error Handling: DronaHQ provides error handling and validation mechanisms to detect and resolve rule-related issues during the design phase, ensuring that the application functions as intended and minimizing potential errors.

 Working with validations